WGLab/PubMind/README.md

 PubMind is for academic use.
 For commercial use please contact CHOP office of technology transfer.

 ## Prerequisite
-Please refer to `requirements.txt` for necessary python packages.
+Please refer to `requirements.txt` for required packages.

 ## Run PubMind
 Please refer to `run_PubMind.ipynb` for the use of PubMind.
 All example input and output are in the `example` folder.